 - In order to allow ESXi to control CPU power-saving features, set power management in the BIOS to "OS Controlled Mode" or equivalent.
 Even if you don't intend to use these power-saving features, ESXi provides a convenient way to manage them. - C1E is a hardware-managed state; when ESXi puts the CPU into the C1 state, the CPU hardware can determine, based on its own criteria, to deepen the state to C1E.
-Availability of the C1E halt state typically provides a reduction in power consumption with little or no impact on performance.
+Availability of the C1E halt state typically provides a reduction in power consumption with little or no impact on performance. - However, for a very few multithreaded workloads that are highly sensitive to I/O latency, such as financial platforms or media and entertainment, C-states (including C1E) can reduce performance.
+In these cases you might obtain better performance by deactivating them in the BIOS. - C-states deeper than C1/C1E (typically C3 and/or C6) are managed by software and activate further power savings.
+In order to get the best performance per watt, you should activate all C-states in BIOS.
+This gives you the flexibility to use vSphere host power management to control their use. - When "Turbo Boost" or "Turbo Core" is activated, C1E and deep halt states (for example, C3 and C6) can sometimes even increase the performance of certain lightly-threaded workloads (that is, workloads that leave some hardware threads idle).

-- C-states deeper than C1/C1E (typically C3 and/or C6 on Intel and AMD) are managed by software and enable further power savings.
-In order to get the best performance per watt, you should enable all C-states in BIOS.
-This gives you the flexibility to use vSphere host power management to control their use. - When "Turbo Boost" or "Turbo Core" is enabled, C1E and deep halt states (for example, C3 and C6 on Intel) can sometimes even increase the performance of certain lightly-threaded workloads (workloads that leave some hardware threads idle). - However, for a very few multithreaded workloads that are highly sensitive to I/O latency, C-states can reduce performance.
-In these cases you might obtain better performance by disabling them in the BIOS. - Because C1E and deep C-state implementation can be different for different processor vendors and generations, your results might vary.
+Because C1E and deep C-state implementation can be different for different processor vendors and generations, your results might vary.